audiomuze/tagminder/README.md

 ### Reducing the need for incremental file backups

-If your library is static in terms of filename and location, you can also use the metadata database as a means of backing up and versioning metadata simply by keeping various iterations of the database, obviating the need to overwrite a previous backup of the underlying music files.
-This reduces storage needs, backup times & complexity.
+If your music collection is static in terms of filename and location, you can also use the metadata database as a means of backing up and versioning metadata simply by keeping various iterations of the database.
+This obviates the need to overwrite a previous backup of the underlying music files, reducing storage needs, backup times and complexity.

-Getting metadata current after restoring a dated backup of your music files would be as simple as exporting the most recent database against the restored files.
-The added benefit is no need to create incremental backups of your music files simply because you've augmented the metadata - just backup the database and as long as your file locations remain static you have everything you need.
+Getting metadata current after restoring a dated backup of your music files is as simple as exporting the most recent database against the restored files.
+The added benefit is it eliminates the need to create incremental backups of your music files simply because you've augmented the metadata - just backup the database and as long as your file locations remain static you have everything you need - the audio files and their metadata.

 ## Understanding the scripts

 ### tags2db.py

 Handles the import and export from/to the underlying files and SQLite database.
-Basically it is the means of getting your tags in and out of your underlying audio files.
+It is the means of getting your tags in and out of your underlying audio files.

 This is where the puddletag dependency originates.
-I've modded Keith's Python 2.x code to run under Python 3.
-To get it to work, all that's required is that you pull a copy of puddletag source from github: https://github.com/puddletag/puddletag, then copy tags2db.py into the puddletag root folder.
+I've modified Keith's (puddletag's original author) Python 2.x tags to database code to run under Python 3.
+To get it to work, all that's required is that you pull a copy of puddletag source from github: https://github.com/puddletag/puddletag, then copy tags2db.py into the puddletag root folder so that it has access to puddletag's code library.

-You do not need a functioning puddletag to be able to use tags2db.py, albeit in time you might find puddletag handy for some cleansing/ editing that's best left to human intervention.
+You do not need a functioning puddletag with all dependencies install to be able to use tags2db.py, albeit in time you might find puddletag handy for some cleansing/ editing that's best left to human intervention.

 ### tagminder.py

-Does the heavy lifting, handling the cleanup of tags in the SQL table alib.
-A SQL trigger is used to be able to isolate and write back tags only to files who's tag record has been modified (the trigger field sqlmodded is incremented every time a record is updated).
+Does the heavy lifting, handling the cleanup of tags in the SQL table 'alib'.
+A SQL trigger flags any records changed, whether by way of a SQL update or a manual edit (the trigger field 'sqlmodded' is incremented every time a tag value in a record is updated).

+This enables tagminder to generate a database 'export.db' containing only changed records.
+This ensures that only those files that pertain to modified metadata are written to when updating tags.

 At present it does the following: